dina-web-nrm/dina-collections/packages/models/src/specimenService/determination/description.md

+### Short description

+A statement about a specimen's taxon name and/or type status, which is not itself a type status designation.

 ### Definition

 A statement about a specimen's taxon name and/or type status, which is not itself a type status designation.